 Visit Pacifica Coastside Museum

-Home of the original Monterey Jack Cheese recipe, at the historic Little Brown Church, visit the Pacifica Coastside Museum and browse through Pacifica’s rich history.
+Home of the original Monterey Jack Cheese recipe, at the historic Little Brown Church, visit the Pacifica Coastside Museum and discover Pacifica’s rich history.
 Alternatively, you can go on a free self-guided Pacifica historical walking tour here.

 Fun Facts: Over a thousand years ago, Pacifica was the site of a Native-American Ohlone village.
 It is also the site where Europeans first saw the San Francisco Bay.